How to track business expenses in Canada

 What are business expenses?

-Business expenses are the costs you pay to run your company.
-They include spending on inventory, supplies, insurance, rent and utilities.
+Business expenses are the costs you pay to operate your company.
+They include spending on inventory, supplies, insurance, rent, and utilities.
 Your profit is what remains after subtracting these expenses from your income.

 Why tracking business expenses matters

 Tracking business expenses gives you control over profitability and helps reduce your tax bill.
-When you know exactly where your money goes, you can make smarter decisions about spending.
+When you know exactly where your money goes, you can make smarter decisions about spending and plan for growth with confidence.

 Types of business expenses to track